paridhigupta24/Brain-Tumour-Detection/README.md

 1) 70% of the data for training.
 2) 15% of the data for validation.
 3) 15% of the data for testing.

+Results:

+Now, the best model (the one with the best validation accuracy) detects brain tumor with:

+88.7% accuracy on the test set.

+0.88 f1 score on the test set.

+These resutls are very good considering that the data is balanced.